capjamesg/avtr.dev/README.md

 avtr.dev uses the following logic to determine the avatar for a given URL:

 1. Checks for a h-card on the provided URL.
 If one is available, the avatar is set to the `photo` property of the h-card.
+If a `photo` property is not available, the avatar is set to the `logo` property of the h-card if one is specified.
 2. Checks for a `link` tag with a `rel` attribute of, in order: `icon`, `shortcut icon`, `apple-touch-icon`, `apple-touch-icon-precomposed`.
 If one is available, the avatar is set to the `href` attribute of the `link` tag.
 3. Checks for a Gravatar associated with the provided URL.
 If one is available, the avatar is set to the Gravatar URL.
 4. Checks for a GitHub account associated with the provided URL.
 If one is available, the avatar is set to the GitHub avatar URL.